beeware/cricket/README.rst

 For other versions of Python and Ubuntu, you'll need to adjust this as appropriate.

-If you are getting import error on fedora while using python 3 you should install ``python3-tkinter`` by running::
+If you are getting an import error on Fedora while using Python 3 you should install ``python3-tkinter`` by running::

     $ sudo dnf install python3-tkinter

-This should fix the import error.

 Problems under Windows
 ~~~~~~~~~~~~~~~~~~~~~~